Menopause and weight gain are an unfortunate and common pair. There are a number of reasons for this.

-While menopausal weight gain isn’t inevitable, it is quite common.
-Women in menopause often have trouble sleeping, which is associated with weight gain.
-As part of the normal aging process, their level of physical activity also tends to drop, making weight gain more likely.
-In addition, the decrease in estrogen levels associated with menopause affects the way fat is stored, making it more likely that weight will accumulate around the abdomen.
+First women in menopause often have trouble sleeping, which is associated with weight gain.
+Secondly, both menopause and aging are linked to a lower level of physical activity.
+This makes weight gain even more likely.
+Lastly, the decrease in estrogen levels associated with menopause affects the way fat is stored, making it more likely that weight will accumulate around the abdomen.

 All of these factors combine to make it easier to gain weight, and harder to lose it while experiencing the transition of menopause.

-If women know what to expect from menopause, however, they are better prepared to manage its effects.
-Adopting a healthy lifestyle before menopause begins, can help women prepare for the challenges that may come later.
+When women know what to expect from menopause,they are better prepared to manage its effects.
+Adopting a healthy lifestyle before menopause begins can help women prepare for the bigger challenges that may follow.